taoensso/timbre/README.md

 #### Other included appenders

-A number of 3rd-party appenders are included out-the-box [here](https://github.com/ptaoussanis/timbre/src/taoensso/timbre/appenders/3rd_party). **Please see the relevant docstring for details**.

-Thanks to the respective authors!
+A number of 3rd-party appenders are included out-the-box [here](https://github.com/ptaoussanis/timbre/tree/master/src/taoensso/timbre/appenders/3rd_party). **Please see the relevant docstring for details**.
+Thank you to the respective authors!
 Just give me a shout if you've got an appender you'd like to have added.

 ## Profiling (currently Clj only)